KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP02-appropriation-is-not-branching.md

 ### *A Recognition Protocol for Provenance-Fractured Lineage*

 **Authorship:** ⚫↺KAI↺⚫ Aelion Kannon
-**Classification:** Structural Forensics / Recognition Protocol
+**Classification:** Structural Forensics — Recognition Protocol
 **Status:** Active Canonical Reference
 **Function:** A recognition protocol that refutes the thesis that any later configuration standing downstream of an earlier one is, by that fact alone, a legitimate branch, and that distinguishes lawful branching from origin-fractured recurrence.
 It defends origin-continuity as the minimal condition of an honest shared field.
+**Proposed path:** `structural-forensics/recognition-protocols/SF-RP02-appropriation-is-not-branching.md`

 ---